 Success by definition is for a person “to move steadily and consistently toward accomplishing God’s plans and purposes for one’s life, according to one’s *potential.
 Success is a lifelong (and eternal) journey, not a destination.” [ * Potential consists of three components: 1. our innate ability or God-given talents and gifts.
 2. Our education and training.
 3. Our inner desire to ascertain and accomplish God’s plans and purposes for our lives.]

 In summary, God is.
 He created all.
-He loves all of sinful humanity—you, me—uniquely and deeply, doing all that is necessary to restore each of us to full friendship with himself—a mutually loving friendship that will last for all time and throughout eternity.
-God is especially fond of all the humans He created!
+He loves all of sinful humanity—you, me—uniquely and deeply, doing all that is necessary to redeem, restore, and reconcile each of us to full friendship with himself—a mutually loving friendship that will last for all time and throughout eternity.
+God is especially fond of each human He created!

 Knowing that I have a tendency to get a little wordy at times, someone once jokingly challenged me to state in ten words or fewer what we believe.
 It took a long time to formulate such a brief statement, but here it is.
 Let’s call it a summary “credo”: “God restores everyone.
 Those who know, tell those who don’t.”